BEFORE AND AFTER

 Gramercy Park Gut Renovation

-Steve wanted to open a doorway between his bedroom and living room, but as we developed the design, he said, "What if we just take the whole wall down?"
-Making a space like this into a loft – connecting a bank of windows over the park – that single move changed everything.
+Steve wanted to open a doorway between his bedroom and living room but, as we developed the design, he said, "What if we just take the whole wall down?"
+That idea went against the advice of Steve's realtor, who worried about changing a one-bedroom into a studio.

-The space went from nicely scaled to expansive.
-Walnut floors and tall wainscoting unites the space, while broad headers over doors emphasize height.
-Pocket doors replace hinged to make the most of floor space.
-The fridge and pantry are integrated with classic millwork.
-With the dividing wall down there's no need for the unattractive second air conditioner, and the original window has been restored.
-Handsome radiator covers are finished with bronze mesh and dark stone.
+But the choice was transformative: The space went from nicely scaled to expansive, connecting a bank of windows overlooking the park.
+Walnut floors and tall wainscoting unites the space, while broad headers over doors emphasize the height.
+Pocket doors replace hinged to make it even more free-flowing.
+With the dividing wall gone, there's no need for an unattractive window air conditioner, and the original casement window is now fully restored.
+In the kitchen, a fridge and pantry are hidden within classic millwork.

 Scroll down for the transformation.